Battle of West Suiyuan: Battle

 Muslim Generals Ma Hongkui and Ma Hongbin defended west Suiyuan, particularly Wuyuan in 1940 against the Japanese.
 Ma Hongbin commanded the 81st corps and sustained heavy casualties, but eventually repulsed the Japanese and defeated them.
+However, the Chinese had to withdraw from many cities in western Suiyuan due to heavy casualties.

 Japan used poison gas against Chinese Muslim armies at the Battle of Wuyuan and Battle of West Suiyuan.

+Casualties

+Chinese casualties were compiled in a report by commander Fu Zuoyi from 24 April 1940 as well as in a 1962 history of the ROC Ministry of National Defense.